TN 6 (03-04)

 2. Drugs and Services for Minor Physical or Mental Conditions

 Payments for drugs or medical services which are used by the person with a disability only for minor physical or mental problems not resulting in any significant loss of function are not deductible.
 Examples of such items and services are: yearly routine physical examinations, allergy treatment (when such condition does not constitute a disabling condition), dental examinations, optician services and eyeglasses (when unrelated to a disabling impairment).

 3. Medical Supplies and Services

-Payment for medical supplies and services are deductible if the supplies and services are related to the control of the disabling condition to enable the person with a disability to work and if the person pays for them.
+Payment for medical supplies and services are deductible if the supplies and services are related to the control of the disabling condition to enable the person with a disability to work and if the person pays for them, and includes payment of deductibles and co-payments.
 Included are physical therapy, and medical supplies of an expendable nature, such as incontinence pads, catheters, bandages, elastic stockings, face masks, irrigating kits, and disposable sheets and bags.